Ali-Sajid1/Silver-Companion-An-Elderly-Care-Robot/README.md

 _**On PC:**_

-1. Launch RViz for visualization: roslaunch turtlebot_rviz_launchers view_navigation.launch --
+1. Launch RViz for visualization: roslaunch turtlebot_rviz_launchers view_navigation.launch --screen

-screen
+**Note: You can find more information on the project in the thesis document attached in this repository.**